ufs-community/uwtools/docs/sections/user_guide/yaml/components/make_hgrid.rst

 grid_type:
 """"""""""

-Specify grid type with one of the following recognized key words:
+``grid_type`` is the primary required key that defines the grid and additional required keys.
+It is specified with one of the following recognized key words:

 .. list-table:: Grid Types and Requirements
    :widths: 20 80